 Invest time in annual report theme development

 If you’re feeling like this is a lot of work at the outset of report writing, you’re correct!
-But as with many nonprofit copywriting projects, the investment in planning at the outset is well worth it.
+But the investment in planning at the outset is well worth it, because there are many benefits to working with an annual report theme.
 With a strong theme and structure, writing an interesting and informative nonprofit annual report will be much easier.

 Sign up for my email updates for nonprofit content creators and receive a…